Anaphylaxis: Medication

 Any medication may potentially trigger anaphylaxis.
 The most common are β-lactam antibiotics (such as penicillin) followed by aspirin and NSAIDs.
 Other antibiotics are implicated less frequently.
-Anaphylactic reactions to NSAIDs are either agent specific or occur among those that are structurally similar meaning that those who are allergic to one NSAID can typically tolerate a different one or different group of NSAIDs.
+Anaphylactic reactions to NSAIDs are either agent specific or occur among those that are structurally similar, meaning that those who are allergic to one NSAID can typically tolerate a different one or a different group of NSAIDs.
 Other relatively common causes include chemotherapy, vaccines, protamine and herbal preparations.
 Some medications (vancomycin, morphine, x-ray contrast among others) cause anaphylaxis by directly triggering mast cell degranulation.

 The frequency of a reaction to an agent partly depends on the frequency of its use and partly on its intrinsic properties.
 Anaphylaxis to penicillin or cephalosporins occurs only after it binds to proteins inside the body with some agents binding more easily than others.
 Anaphylaxis to penicillin occurs once in every 2,000 to 10,000 courses of treatment, with death occurring in fewer than one in every 50,000 courses of treatment.
 Anaphylaxis to aspirin and NSAIDs occurs in about one in every 50,000 persons.
 If someone reacts to penicillin, his or her risk of a reaction to cephalosporins is greater but still less than one in 1,000.
 The old radiocontrast agents caused reactions in 1% of cases, while the newer, lower osmolar agents cause reactions in 0.04% of cases.
 Avoidance of cephalosporins in those with penicillin allergy creates a significantly greater patient safety risk than the low probability of anaphylaxis.
-Tables describing the structural similarities of various β-lactam antibiotics and risk of cross-reaction are available.